MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-C-Special-Purpose-Loans/subjectgroup-ECFR12a9fe8ab72bcba-Qualified-Employee-Trusts-ESOP/section-120.352.md

 ##### § 120.352 Use of proceeds. #####

-Link to an amendment published at 85 FR 80588, Dec.
-14, 2020.

-Loan proceeds may be used for:
+Loan proceeds may be used for two purposes.

-(a) *Qualified employee trust.* A qualified employee trust may use loan proceeds for two purposes:

-(1) *Qualified employer securities.* A qualified employee trust may relend loan proceeds to the employer by purchasing qualified employer securities.
-The small business concern may use these funds for any general 7(a) purpose.
+(a) *Qualified employer securities.* A qualified employee trust may relend loan proceeds to the employer by purchasing qualified employer securities.
+The small business concern may use these funds for any general purpose under section 7(a) of the Act.

-(2) *Control of employer.* A qualified employee trust may use loan proceeds to purchase a controlling interest (51 percent) in the employer.
+(b) *Control of employer.* A qualified employee trust may use loan proceeds to purchase a controlling interest (51 percent) in the employer.
 Ownership and control must vest in the trust by the time the loan is repaid.

-(b) *Small business concern.* A small business concern may only use loan proceeds to make a loan to a qualified employee trust that results in the qualified employee trust owning at least 51 percent of the small business concern.

-[85 FR 7648, Feb.
-10, 2020]
+[85 FR 80588, Dec.
+14, 2020]